 In the EBS, both assets and liabilities relating to in-force business are recognised at market-consistent values, which constitute the valuation for solvency purposes.
-SCOR UK's EBS as at December 31, 2022 has been prepared based on the assumption that SCOR UK will continue as a going concern, in line with the preparation of the financial statements.
+SCOR UK's EBS as at December 31, 2023 has been prepared based on the assumption that SCOR UK will continue as a going concern, in line with the preparation of the financial statements.

-SCOR UK prepares financial statements in accordance with UK GAAP accounting standards, including the Financial reporting standard (FRS 102), 'The Financial Reporting Standard applicable in the United Kingdom and the Republic of Ireland' and FRS 103, 'Insurance contracts'.
-As a result, the figures requiring valuation per the entities financial statements are valued under UK GAAP for 2022 and IFRS for 2021, unless otherwise stated.
+SCOR UK prepares financial statements in accordance with UK GAAP accounting standards, including the Financial reporting standard (FRS 102), The Financial Reporting Standard applicable in the United Kingdom and the Republic of Ireland' and FRS 103, 'Insurance contracts'.